-Policy Guidance on AI for Children
+Policy guidance on AI for children

-Draft for consultation | Recommendations for building AI policies and systems that uphold child rights
+Version 2.0 | Recommendations for building AI policies and systems that uphold child rights

 Artificial intelligence (AI) is about so much more than self-driving cars and intelligent assistants on your phone.
 AI systems are increasingly being used by governments and the private sector to, for example, improve the provision of education, healthcare and welfare services.

 While AI is a force for innovation, it also poses risks for children and their rights, such as to their privacy, safety and security.
 But most AI policies, strategies and guidelines make only cursory mention of children.
 To help fill this gap, UNICEF has partnered with the Government of Finland to explore approaches to protecting and upholding child rights in an evolving AI world.

 How the guidance was developed

 The draft policy guidance (version 1.0) was released in September 2020.
 UNICEF subsequently sought input from stakeholders who are interested in or working in areas related to the fields of AI and children’s rights.
 This included AI developers and deployers, companies, government agencies, civil society, international organizations, academics and adult and child citizens.
 We invited stakeholders to express their views on the draft guidance and provide feedback and comments by October 16, 2020.
 (See privacy notice.)

 Click here to find out how they responded to the draft guidance.